Mattias Iser is an associate professor of philosophy at Binghamton University, SUNY.

 His dissertation“Empörung und Fortschritt.
 Grundlagen einer kritischen Theorie der Gesellschaft” (Indignation and Progress.Foundations of a Critical Theory of Society) was published in 2008 and won the Best First Book Award of the German Political Science Association (DVPW).

-Mattias Iser has also published a new introductory monograph into the work of Jürgen Habermas (co-authored with David Strecker).
+Mattias Iser has also published an introductory monograph into the work of Jürgen Habermas (co-authored with David Strecker); its updated 2nd edition just appeared in 2016.
 Additionally, he has edited volumes and special sections in journals on constitutional patriotism, Franz L. Neumann's critical theory, Walzer's conception of social criticism and on political theory generally.
 He has published widely in critical theory, political and social philosophy.

 At the moment he is completing a book project on a theory of legitimate violence.